athul/statusoli/README.md

 You can add these details to the Repository Secrets by going to `<repo>/settings/secrets/`

 ## Notifications
-Since I hail from Kerela, and I like memes, Most of the notification text is in Malayalam like if it passed or failed.
 - You can use the simple notifier at the master branch or the release tag like
 ```yml
     - name: Statusoli